InductiveComputerScience/i-slash-x86/tutorial/0-overview.md

  - i.
 Multiply full (PMULUDQ)

 # 15. SIMD string instructions
- - x.
 String instructions (PCMPxSTRy) -- 512 different operations
  - a.
-Subset -- Does the a character in the first occur in the second (00 << 2)
+Subset -- Does the a character in the first occur in the second
  - b.
 Range check -- Does a character fit into one of the ranges?
-(01 << 2)
  - c.
-Match -- one-to-one match (10 << 2)
+Match -- one-to-one match
  - d.
 Substring -- Where does the string occur?
- - e.
-(First or last match variant of each)

 # Not included
  - x.
 Move selected values based on mask (MASKMOVx)